Murrumbidgee River

 The Murrumbidgee River (/mʌrəmˈbɪdʒi/) is a major tributary of the Murray River within the Murray–Darling basin and the second longest river in Australia.
 It flows through the Australian state of New South Wales and the Australian Capital Territory, descending 1500 m over 1485 km, generally in a west-northwesterly direction from the foot of Peppercorn Hill in the Fiery Range of the Snowy Mountains towards its confluence with the Murray River near Boundary Bend.

-The word Murrumbidgee or Marrmabidya means "big water" in the Wiradjuri language, one of the local Australian Aboriginal languages.
+The word Murrumbidgee or Marrambidya means "big water" in the Wiradjuri language, one of the local Australian Aboriginal languages.
 The river itself flows through several traditional Aboriginal Australian lands, home to various Aboriginal peoples.
 In the Australian Capital Territory, the river is bordered by a narrow strip of land on each side; these are managed as the Murrumbidgee River Corridor (MRC).
 This land includes many nature reserves, eight recreation reserves, a European heritage conservation zone and rural leases.